aws-powertools/powertools-lambda-java/docs/core/logging.md

     ```

 ???+ note
-    If you use this on a RequestStreamHandler, Powertools must duplicate input streams in order to log them.
+    If you use this on a RequestStreamHandler, the SDK must duplicate input streams in order to log them.

 ## Logging handler response